mihafil/academic/_pages/research.md

 ## Photopolymerization and Holography

 A major translation route is light-driven polymer formation, where photoexcited dyes generate reactive intermediates that initiate curing under visible light.
-In our work, chromophores engineered for efficient triplet formation and charge-transfer reactivity function as visible-light-activatable photoinitiators in multicomponent formulations, enabling rapid photopolymerisation under mild conditions and providing a practical handle to tune curing kinetics and material performance.
+In our work, chromophores engineered for efficient long-lived triplet states formation and redox activity function as visible-light-activatable photoinitiators in multicomponent formulations, enabling rapid photopolymerisation under mild conditions and providing a practical handle to tune curing kinetics and material performance.

-A particular focus is holography—an optical recording technique in which an interference pattern of coherent light is “written” into a photosensitive material as a periodic refractive-index modulation, forming a diffractive grating.
+Our particular focus is holography — an optical recording technique in which an interference pattern of coherent light is “written” into a photosensitive material as a periodic refractive-index modulation, forming a diffractive grating.

 <table width="650" border="0" cellpadding="5">
 <tr>